grubbyplaya/Sonic-2-CE/README.md

 To Do:

-Translate VDP instuctions into TI-84+ CE system calls
+Translate VDP instuctions & button presses into TI-84+ CE system calls

 Expand the original game's 256x224 resolution into the 84+ CE's 320x240 resolution